Advertisement / Annons:

 Because this comet was not very weak I can align on the comet core and then it look like this:

-Now the comet is easy to see.
+Now the comet is easy to see, it's in the center as a point object.
 The first image taken 20:30 and the last 21:27 UT.
 The photo session lasted 57 minutes.
 Pixel scale about 2"/pix, image size 800x800 pixel.
 Polar align precision is about 8' last time I did a check.
-Camera oriented along RA axis.
+Camera's long axis oriented along RA axis.
+More info about the comet: Panstarrs C/2014 W2.

 It must have been something wrong with the comet relative speed data, maybe just the pier side data that caused that, here is the data from CdC, comet database is updated today: